Gentle/mp_sliders/README.md

 The resulting binary will be in `target/wasm32-wasi/release/backend.wasm`, to run the server you need to call `lunatic backend.wasm`

-The server wasm is self-contained, it includes the frontend statically baked into the server wasm and serves those files from memory.
+The server wasm is self-contained, it includes the frontend statically baked into the binary and serves those files from memory.
 This means that you will only need the `lunatic` binary and the `backend.wasm` file for deployments